 The world is currently in the midst of a global health care crisis.
-Governments worldwide have already implemented a series of steps based upon the predictions and advice of health care professionals, scientists and experts that study infectious diseases.
-A major consequence of this crisis is the devastating impact the government mandated closures are having on so many industries, businesses and the economy.
+Governments worldwide have implemented a series of steps based upon the predictions and advice of health care professionals, scientists and experts that study infectious diseases.
+A major consequence of this crisis is the devastating impact the government mandated closures are having on so many industries, businesses, and the economy.

-To date, we have not seen a significant impact in our operations.
+To date, we have not seen a significant impact on our operations.
 In an effort to protect the health and safety of employees, the Company has allowed all of its employees to work from home and has restricted all unnecessary travel.

 In Block 11B/12B, Total, acting as the operator, is monitoring COVID-19's impact on operations closely.
-The recently completed seismic surveys were not impacted by the current health crises.
-Odfjell Drilling is currently modifying the Deepsea Stavanger semi-submersible rig in preparation for the upcoming drilling campaign.
-Total is working closely with Odfjell to ensure that mobilization of the rig from the North Sea to South Africa and commencement of the drilling campaign can occur safely and efficiently.
-The global coronavirus situation remains fluid, and we will update investors when the drilling schedule is confirmed.
+The recently completed seismic surveys and drilling to date have not been impacted by the current health crises.
+Total worked closely with the South African Government Authorities and the drilling contractors during the ongoing drilling operations and will continue to do so in order to ensure that the completion of the drilling campaign occurs safely and efficiently.
+The global coronavirus situation remains fluid, and we will update investors if operations are impacted.

-In Block 2B, the Company is waiting on South African government approval for its recently announced farmout agreement.
-While we expect minor delays to the approval process as a result of the recent lockdown in South Africa, we understand that the governmental departments responsible for the approval have recently resumed operations.
+In Block 2B, the Company is waiting on South African government approval for the recently announced farmout agreements.
+While the Company expects minor delays to the approval process as a result of the recent lockdown in South Africa, the governmental departments responsible for the approval resumed operations in May 2020 and are currently reviewing the application for transfer.